Chris-Craft Boats

-Chris-Craft Boats was an American manufacturer of boats that was founded by Christopher Columbus Smith (1861–1939).
+Chris-Craft Boats was an American boat manufacturer founded by Christopher Columbus Smith (1861–1939).
 The company was sold by the Smith family in 1960 to NAFI Corporation, which changed its name to Chris-Craft Industries in 1962.
 The current successor is Chris-Craft Corporation, which produces motorboats under the Chris-Craft name.

 History

 Chris Smith built his first wooden boat in 1874 at the age of 13.
 Years later, he built a duck hunting boat.
 His friends liked the way he built them, and they asked him to build them one.
 This was technically the start of the boat company.
 He soon began to build more boats and joined his brother Hank in 1881 to begin producing boats full-time.

 In 1910, the brothers joined with other partners to form the Smith Ryan Boat Company.
 The firm's name was changed in 1922 to Chris Smith & Sons Boat Company, then to Chris-Craft in 1924.
 The Detroit-area company became well known for its sleek racing boats in the 1910s and 1920s.
 Chris-Craft sold high-end powerboats to wealthy patrons such as Henry Ford and William Randolph Hearst.

 In the late 1920s, Chris-Craft extended its market into the middle class when it became one of the first mass-producers of civilian pleasure boats.
+Formerly, most powerboats had been hand-built.
 The company began assembly line production at their plant in Algonac, Michigan, on the St. Clair River, dramatically lowering production costs.
-Formerly, most powerboats had been hand-built.
 Engines were supplied by both Ford and Chrysler, and by the Hercules Engine Company in later models.

 In 1927, the company introduced the Cadet, an affordable 22' runabout.
 At the time, the domain of speedboats was largely confined to the wealthy.
 Its innovative advertising campaign promised a piece of "the good life" to the growing American middle class.
-The company sold its boats on the installment plan, making them among the first powerboats available to the general population.
+The company sold its boats on an installment plan, making them among the first powerboats available to the general population.